SAP/ai-sdk-js/CONTRIBUTING.md

 As this project is written in TypeScript, it will be consumable by other TypeScript projects.
 We use `tsd` to test that our resulting API meets our expectations.
 The type tests are located at [`tests/type-tests`](./tests/type-tests).

-To run the integration tests, execute:
+To run the type tests, execute:

 ```bash
 $ pnpm test:type